penske-media-corp/pmc-larva/packages/larva/scripts/larva/README.md

 # IMPORTANT!!!!

-After this directory has been copied into a consuming project, follow these steps, delete this section, and replace the {Project} text below with the name of the brand.
+After this directory has been copied into a consuming project, [follow these steps](https://confluence.pmcdev.io/x/JQqeAw), delete this section of the readme, and replace the {Project} text below with the name of the brand (in the bright future, this will be automated).

 # {Project} Larva